Updated: May 11

-It is now widely believed that within 15-20 years about 1/2 of the western workforce will lose their jobs to AI and automation.
+It is now widely believed that within 15-20 years, about half of the western workforce will lose their jobs to AI and automation.

 This means that 1/2 of the working population could end up being thrown on a permanent scrappy.
-But even if this was resolved with a generous welfare system, voices abound that such mass-displacement of traditional jobs could seriously weaken the society.
+But even if this was resolved with a generous welfare system, voices abound that such mass displacement of traditional jobs could seriously weaken society.

 A permanent loss of employment could lead to a perpetual sense of hopelessness amongst the new “never-to-work-again” class.
 Isolation, mental issues, alcohol, drug abuse - this could be the price we pay for bringing AI into our lives.

-What is the meaning of us being here at all?
+What is the meaning of us here at all?

 What is our purpose if there is no daily struggle to survive?